Globally Intelligent Adaptive Finite-/Fixed- Time Tracking Control for Strict-Feedback Nonlinear Systems via Composite Learning Approaches: Introduction

 To acquire rapid transient response and strong robustness in practical tracking control, the FnT/FxT backstepping techniques are proposed \cite{fnt1,fnt2,fnt3,fnt4,fnt5,fnt_own,fxt2,fxt3,fxt4,fxt5}.
 Additionally, the settling time boundary of the FxT backstepping approach is irrespective of initial conditions \cite{fxt1,fxt6}.
+Moreover, the authors of \cite{F_FxT} proposed a practical fast FxT (F-FxT) control strategy.
 In \cite{fnt_composite1}, a composite neural FnT controller was developed, which introduced prediction errors to strengthen RBFNNs' capability of identifying uncertainties.
 The article \cite{fnt_composite2} presented a switching control strategy between a prediction error-based intelligent control law and a robust controller to achieve globally FnT stability, where the prediction error is extracted from a modified SPEM.
 The authors in \cite{fxt_composite1} designed a neural adaptive FxT backstepping algorithm with composite learning laws to enhance NNs' performance.
 Nevertheless, the computational burden of the composite adaptive law updating is heavy, since the number of composite update weights is closely related to the number of neurons in the RBFNN.

+When designing controllers for physical systems, it is a common phenomenon to encounter input nonlinearities, embracing saturation, backlash and dead-zone.
+To deal with the issue of input saturations with known parameters, various kinds of auxiliary signal compensators were exploited \cite{sat_a1,sat_a2,sat_f1,sat_f2}.
+The authors of \cite{sat_fa} analyzed the impact of compensation system gain on the saturation compensation performance in detail, and then developed an innovative adaptive FxT anti-saturation compensator.
+For unknown input nonlinearities, smooth functions were constructed to model the non-smooth actuator nonlinearities, and the unknown parameters were estimated by adopting intelligent approximators \cite{sat_NN1,sat_NN2,sat_zone_fuzzy1,sat_zone_fuzzy2}.